mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="q9"></a>

 * **Question 9:** 66 topological rearrangements are required to convert one of the two trees into the other.

+<a name="q10"></a>

+* **Question 10:** Against our expectation, the overall node support is slightly lower for the phylogeny based on the concatenated alignment compared to that based on the rag1 alignment only (62.9 compared to 64.9).
+This could be due to stochastic effects or it could indicate conflict between the two alignments, which could arise if the evolutionary histories of the two genes would in fact differ even though few species in these phylogenies are very closely related to each other.